Teeth Cleanings & Deep Cleanings

 Although brushing your teeth is actually a pretty easy thing to do, a large percentage of the population still doesn’t do it regularly.
 Only about 70% of Americans brush their teeth once or twice daily according to a survey published by Delta Dental, and only about 50% of Americans floss daily according to the American Dental Association.

-Brushing, flossing and professional teeth cleanings are essential to keep a healthy mouth as well as a healthy body.
+Brushing, flossing, and professional teeth cleanings are essential to keep a healthy mouth as well as a healthy body.
 Below we explain why and how you should clean your teeth and also get your teeth cleaned.

 Why We Should Brush & Floss Daily

 Brushing your teeth at least twice daily is the most important part of your oral health routine.
 The second most important part would be flossing at least once daily.
-A good oral health routine will prevent bad breathe, tooth decay, gum disease, and allow you to keep your natural teeth throughout your life.
+A good oral health routine will prevent bad breath, tooth decay, gum disease, and allow you to keep your natural teeth throughout your life.